DHIA Record Services

 Labor Efficient Records

 Dairies with electronic milk meters and on-farm Dairy Comp 305 or PCDART may be eligible to use labor efficient records.
-Typically a Technician collects milk samples every other month or every three months, and on the test days with no component samples, the dairy uploads their data directly from their own software.
+Typically a Dairy Records Service Specialist collects milk samples every other month or every three months, and on the test days with no component samples, the dairy uploads their data directly from their own software.
 The data is forwarded to a processing center, and reports generated by the processing center are mailed back to the dairy.
 Cow lactation records are forwarded by the processing center to AIPL, and the records may be used to calculate genetic evaluations.
 National DHIA quality certification requires that the electronic meters be certified every year for accuracy.

 The dairy can rent our Surge meters for 24 hours at a time.

 Milk Components: Butterfat, Protein, Somatic Cell, Milk Urea Nitrogen